ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

   in the origin network seeking to transfer the asset to another entity (beneficiary) in the destination network.

-These are considered out of scope in the current specifications, and are assumed to have been successfully completed prior to the commencement of the transfer initiation flow.
+These are considered out of scope in the current specification, and are assumed to have been successfully completed prior to the commencement of the transfer initiation flow.
 The reader is directed to {{ARCH}} for further discussion regarding Stage-0.